chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_group_syntax.rst

 .. code-block:: ruby

-   control_group "name" do
+   control_group 'name' do
-     control "name" do
+     control 'name' do
-       it "should do something" do
+       it 'should do something' do
          expect(something).to/.to_not be_something
        end
      end
-     control "name" do
+     control 'name' do
        ...
      end
      ...